• Recipe Index

 two images showing how to make compound butter

-Compound butter is made by mixing additional elements, such as herbs, spices or aromatic liquids, into softened butter.
-For my compound butter, I used minced garlic cloves, red pepper flakes, chopped Italian parsley, grated lemon peel, and freshly grated ginger.
+Compound butter is made by mixing additional elements, such as herbs, spices, or aromatic liquids, into softened butter.
+I used minced garlic cloves, red pepper flakes, chopped Italian parsley, grated lemon peel, and freshly grated ginger for my compound butter.

-You can easily swap out ingredients to change up the compound butter, make it your own, and have fun experimenting with the flavors.
+You can easily swap out ingredients to customize the compound butter and have fun experimenting with the flavors.

 Rinse the swordfish steaks with cold water, then pat dry with paper towels.
 Salt the swordfish generously using your favorite sea salt (kosher salt can also be used).